thatblindgeye/Calculator/README.md

 This is my calculator project for The Odin Project.
-By default the theme is set to the Dark Theme; the theme button (sun icon) will toggle between Dark and Light themes.

 Check out the live preview of my <a href="">Calculator</a>.

-To Do

-1. Javascript - IN PROGRESS OVERALL
-   1a) Implement click/touch and keyboard support DONE 1b) Have displays: equation display (2 + 2) and main display (current input or result) DONE 1c) Allow decimals to be used and round totals to 2 decimal places DONE 1d) Percentage button converts the entered number to a decimal DONE 1e) Backspace/delete button removes the most recent digit, Clear completely clears all data DONE 1f) Dividing by 0 returns an error DONE
-   1g) Create a History tab DONE
-2. Create button to toggle light/dark theme DONE
-3. Tweak graphical side of project
+Features include:

+1. Toggle between a Dark Theme (default) and a Light Theme using the theme button (sun icon)
+2. Both click/touch and keyboard support
+3. A history tab, showing the 20 most recent calculations entered
+4. Numbers are rounded to 5 decimal places, if present
+5. Two display areas: an equation area (will show "2 + 2 =") and an input/result area (will show
+   current numerical input or the result of "4", if = or Enter is pressed)
+6. The font size of the input/result will auto-adjust depending on the length of the number